2013–14 Eastern Washington Eagles women's basketball team

-The 2013–14 Eastern Washington Eagles men's basketball team will represent Eastern Washington University during the 2013–14 NCAA Division I women's basketball season.
-The Eagles, are led by thirteenth year head coach Wendy Schuller and play their home games at Reese Court.
+The 2013–14 Eastern Washington Eagles women's basketball team represented Eastern Washington University during the 2013–14 NCAA Division I women's basketball season.
+The Eagles, were led by thirteenth year head coach Wendy Schuller and played their home games at Reese Court.
 They were members of the Big Sky Conference.
-They finish the season 16–14, 12–8 in Big Sky for a finish in fourth place.
+They finished the season 16–14, 12–8 in Big Sky for a finish in fourth place.
 They lost in the quarterfinals of the 2014 Big Sky Conference women's basketball tournament to Idaho State.